w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Provide examples of complex images and graphics, such as charts, diagrams, maps, and infographics.
 Refer back to [Designer Module 1: Visual Design, Topic: Color](/curricula/designer-modules/visual-design/#topic-color).
-Explain that they must have a contrast ratio of at least 3:1, as they are necessary to understand the content.
+Explain that they must have a contrast ratio of at least 3:1, depending on text size and format when they are necessary to understand the content.
 For references on how to provide complex graphics that meet the required contrast ratio, see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Explain that complex images must also have text descriptions that allow people who don’t see them to understand and interact with the image content.
 Explain that providing these text alternatives is a designer's responsibility, whereas providing the text descriptions is a responsibility shared with the content author.

 #### Ideas to Assess Knowledge for Topic